CRACKED TOOTH SYNDROME (CTS)

 DIAGNOSIS OF CRACKED TOOTH SYNDROME

-In the diagnosis of cracked tooth syndrome, the dentist will start with a thorough examination of your mouth and teeth.
-He may take X-rays of cracked teeth, although X-rays often do not show the cracks.
+For the diagnosis of cracked tooth syndrome, the dentist will start with a thorough examination of your mouth and teeth.
+They may take X-rays of the affected teeth, although cracks often do not appear on X-rays.
 Dentists also use special instruments to test the tooth for fractures.

-These instruments look like a toothbrush without bristles that fit over a specific part of the tooth when you bite down.
-If you feel any pain, the cusp being tested is cracked.
-Treatment generally depends on where the crack is and how deep and large it is.
+These instruments look like a toothbrush without bristles and are placed over a specific part of the tooth when you bite down.
+If you feel any pain, the cusp being tested is likely cracked.
+Treatment depends on where the crack is and how deep and large it is.

 DIFFERENT TYPES OF CRACKED TOOTH

-The cracked teeth are categorised and treated depending on the extent and type of tooth fractures.
+Cracked teeth are categorized and treated depending on the extent and type of tooth fracture.
 Tooth fractures are classified into three major types:

 1. FRACTURED CUSPS

-When the piece of the tooth’s chewing surface breaks off, this type of fracture is called a fractured cusp.
-The fractured cusp is generally treated with the placement of dental fillings.
-In this type of tooth crack, the fracture exceeds the gum line but does not harm the pulp, the innermost layer of the teeth.
-People usually do not feel any pain in this fracture, but the tooth becomes more sensitive to temperature extremes.
+When a piece of the tooth’s chewing surface breaks off, it is called a fractured cusp.
+This type of fracture is generally treated with the placement of dental fillings.
+In such cases, the fracture may exceed the gum line but does not harm the pulp—the innermost layer of the tooth.
+People usually do not feel any pain with this fracture, but the tooth becomes more sensitive to temperature extremes.

 2. CRACKED TEETH

-In this type of fracture, a crack vertically exceeds the biting surface into the gum line and tooth root.
-In cracked teeth fractures, the pulp of the teeth is commonly damaged, and root canal therapy becomes necessary.
-Sometimes, if the crack becomes severe, it can no longer be treated, and dentists extract such teeth to prevent the functionality of surrounding teeth.
+In this type of fracture, a crack vertically extends from the biting surface into the gum line and tooth root.
+The pulp of the tooth is often damaged, requiring root canal therapy.
+If the crack becomes severe and untreatable, the tooth may need to be extracted to protect the functionality of surrounding teeth.

 3. SPLIT TEETH

-In split teeth, a crack extends from the tooth surface directly into the root, which usually splits the teeth in half.
-The split teeth severely damage the tooth surface and cannot be treated by dental restoration methods.
-A split tooth needs to be extracted immediately to stop the spread of cracks in the adjacent teeth.
+In split teeth, a crack extends from the tooth surface directly into the root, usually splitting the tooth in half.
+This severely damages the tooth structure and cannot be treated with restoration methods.
+A split tooth needs to be extracted immediately to prevent the spread of damage to adjacent teeth.

 TREATMENT OF CRACKED TOOTH

-Sometimes a crack affects more than one cusp of teeth.
-In that case, the tooth may be fixed or repaired with a dental crown.
-Some cracks may deeply affect the pulp: the centre of the tooth, where the nerves and blood vessels lie.
-In that case, the tooth will require a root canal treatment.
-After a root canal, the tooth will no longer be sensitive to temperature but will still respond to pressure.
+Sometimes a crack affects more than one cusp of the tooth.
+In such cases, the tooth may be repaired with a dental crown.
+If a crack deeply affects the pulp—the center of the tooth containing nerves and blood vessels—a root canal treatment is necessary.
+After a root canal, the tooth will no longer be sensitive to temperature but may still respond to pressure.

-People with one cracked tooth are more likely to have cracks in the adjacent teeth as well, either at the same time or in the future.
-They should wear an occlusal splint or night guard to prevent them from grinding or clenching their teeth at night.
-It also can be worn during the day if a person has severe clenching or grinding habits.
+People with one cracked tooth are more likely to develop cracks in adjacent teeth, either at the same time or in the future.
+Wearing an occlusal splint or night guard is recommended to prevent nighttime grinding or clenching.
+It may also be worn during the day for people with severe clenching or grinding habits.

 BOOK AN APPOINTMENT

-If you are suffering from cracked tooth syndrome, feel free to reach out and book an appointment at Ingersoll dental care online or by phone at (519) 485-4951.
-We can always talk with you and answer any of your questions about cracked tooth syndrome or other dental problems.
+If you are suffering from cracked tooth syndrome, feel free to reach out and book an appointment at Ingersoll Dental Care online or by phone at (519) 485-4951.
+We are happy to speak with you and answer any of your questions about cracked tooth syndrome or other dental concerns.